 1. Slide the top of the panel up under the unit top panel.
 2. Slide the bottom into the side channels.
-3. Push the bottom flange down until it contacts the top of the lower panel (or economizer top).
+3. Push the bottom flange down until it contacts the base.
+4. Reinstall the six access panel screws.

-OUTSIDE AIR HOOD
+OUTSIDE AIR HOOD SCREENS

 Outside air hood inlet screens are permanent aluminum-mesh type filters.
 Check these for cleanliness.
 Remove the screens when cleaning is required.
 Clean by washing with hot low-pressure water and soft detergent and replace all screens before restarting the unit.
-Observe the flow direction arrows on the side of each filter frame.
+Observe the flow direction arrows on the side of each screen frame.